 The final metaphor is the path.
 This is the situation you want to change.
 One of the big points of habit change, is to always keep this path as simple and direct as possible.
 If your change is just getting from point A to point be in a direct route, it will almost always be doable.
 If the path is a long and arduous one over rocky terrain.
 Things will be difficult.
 The path what you want to change, how well you plan to do it and how clear your direction and planning for actually is for getting the change done.

 These three simple concepts are used continuously throughout the book to illustrate many points about how our emotions, rational mind and situation can either help make change easier or ensure that change will always end in failure.

 Dealing with change (SWITCH style: elephant, rider, path)

 Rider: Best dealt with by setting clear goals.

 Path: Make it as easy as possible to reach the goal at the end of the path.

 Want to read other self-help books?
-Check out:

 Are you interested in more stuff on changing habits?

 We have a lot of articles here on DGH about change and changing habits.
 But the following 7 articles that will teach you the most about making habit changes (with one article giving some ideas on WHAT you can change):